Topic Detection and Tracking with Time-Aware Document Embeddings: Analysis

 \subsection{Probing Time in T-E-BERT}

 To understand the effect of time on the overall document embedding, we conduct a simple probing analysis on the Date2Vec-PE-E-BERT and SinPE-E-BERT models.
 We randomly pick one document from the News2013 dataset and tweak its timestamp from an anchor date to 1000 days later.
 We compute the cosine similarity $sim(d_0, d_t)$ of the same document between its document embeddings with the anchor date and another date t to generate the Figure \ref{fig:probe_1000}.
 On one hand, we observe that the similarity monotonously decrease for SinPE-E-BERT, despite some small oscillations in the later days.
+We suppose that the fluctuations in similarities are due to the limited data used for fine-tuning.
+News articles are not evenly distributed across time and some dates are associated with more articles.
+Therefore, it is possible that news articles from some dates are sampled less frequently than others when we dynamically sample triplets for fine-tuning the SinPE-E-BERT model.
 On the other hand, we notice that the similarity score changes periodically for Date2Vec-PE-E-BERT.
 Specifically, the similarity for Date2Vec-PE-E-BERT is in a decreasing trend within a month and a week \ref{fig:probe_month}, but the score will be similar for the same dates across months and years \ref{fig:probe_1000}.
 For instance, Date2Vec-PE-E-BERT thinks a document that the label 2013-12-25 and 2014-12-25 to have a high similarity.
 However, such a periodic trait is not always beneficial for the TDT task, whereas the span of time from the beginning date is probably the most helpful signal.
 Therefore, the SinPE-E-BERT model based on position embedding is more suitable for the TDT task than Date2Vec-E-BERT.